rocket-pool/RPIPs/RPIPs/RPIP-49.md

 ### [RPIP-60: Protocol Upgrade Guardrails](RPIP-60.md)

-This RPIP introduces a delay after protocol upgrades have been confirmed but prior to them coming into effect, and allows the security council to act in that time.
+This RPIP introduces a delay after protocol upgrades have been confirmed but prior to them coming into effect, and allows the security council to veto the upgrade during that delay.
+The veto is justified if the upgrade meets one of the following criteria:
-* The security council can veto an upgrade to help protect participants in Rocket Pool from malicious upgrades.
-* The security council can speed up an upgrade to help enact critical changes faster when requested by the pDAO.
+* It was subject to vote manipulation
+* It is a malicious action
+* It causes clear damage to the Rocket Pool project

 ## Deployment Plan